GoldFoxDev/Bounty-Hunters/README.md

 The theme here is important, and since the target demographic will predominantly be software engineering, with its pre-existing culture of "bug bounties", I think the theme "Bounty Hunters" will feel familiar but not overdone.

+## Terminology

+-   **Bounty**: The amount of currency a user is able to spend on a question.
+-   **Question**: A user's request for help.
+-   **Answer**: A user's response to a question.
+This can be a standard Response, or an Article.
+-   **Response**: A collection of Blocks.
+-   **Block**: Contains text, Type, and a position.
+-   **Type**: Can be any specific string-value, fitting whatever I have set in the database, such as: `Anchor`, `Header1`, `Paragraph`, etc.
+-   `**Article**: A superset of a Response which is SEO-indexed.
+Requires a certain level of credibility from the poster before being accesible by the poster.
+Everyone can view existing articles, though.

+## What Currently Exists

+-   Query caching w/ Next + React
+-   Authentication w/ Clerk
+-   Query logging and error reporting w/ Sentry
+-   Consistent theme w/ Shadcn + Tailwind
+-   Database w/ Vercel's Postgres (Neon)
+-   Analytics w/ Vercel

+## Sucess Migration Considerations

+If this is to ever become a serious project that supports a very large nunber of active users, then I'd want to make a few changes:

+-   Analytics -> Posthog
+-   Backend -> Laravel Inertia
+-   Authentication -> Laravel Inertia

+With future migration possibilities in mind, I will be trying to keep the codebase as small and simple as possible and focusing on quality features over a quantity of features.

 ## Roadmap

 ### Foundation (2 Weeks)